OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 8. Save the file.

    > [!NOTE]
-   > The popup.html file, and the popup.js file that it loads, run in an entirely separate Edge or Internet Explorer 11 process from the add-in's task pane.
+   > The popup.html file, and the popup.js file that it loads, run in an entirely separate Internet Explorer process from the add-in's task pane.
 If the popup.js was transpiled into the same bundle.js file as the app.js file, then the add-in would have to load two copies of the bundle.js file, which defeats the purpose of bundling.
-In addition, the popup.js file does not contain any JavaScript that is unsupported by Internet Explorer 11.
-For these two reasons, this add-in does not transpile the popup.js file at all.
+In addition, the popup.js file does not contain any JavaScript that is unsupported by IE. For these two reasons, this add-in does not transpile the popup.js file at all.

 ### Open the dialog from the task pane